Contents hide

 Colons are used to introduce a list of items, especially when the items are preceded by a complete sentence or clause.

-Example: Please bring the following items: pen, paper, and notebook.
+Example: Please bring the following items: a pen, paper, and notebook.

 Introducing an Explanation or Expansion: